Myrtle Clare Van de Weyer1

 Consanguinity Index=0.01%

-Jasmine Mabel Van de Weyer was born on 15 February 1914.1 She is the daughter of Major William John Bates Van de Weyer and Hon.
-Olive Elizabeth Wingfield.1 She married Francis Basil Banbury, son of Ralph Edgar Banbury and Cecil Phoebe Haig, on 5 October 1934.1
+Jasmine Mabel Van de Weyer was born on 15 February 1914.1 She was the daughter of Major William John Bates Van de Weyer and Hon.
+Olive Elizabeth Wingfield.1 She married Francis Basil Banbury, son of Ralph Edgar Banbury and Cecil Phoebe Haig, on 5 October 1934.1 She died in 1968.2

 Her married name became Banbury.